 Post started Wednesday, April 28th, 2021.

 On Tuesday, April 27th, I managed to get my Ghost instance up.
-It was a pain in the fucking ass.
+It was a pain.

 …but only because of my stupidity.
 Let me explain.